reillytilbury/coppafish/docs/method.md

 Orthogonal Matching Pursuit (OMP) is the most sophisticated gene calling method used by coppafish, allowing for overlapping genes to be detected.
 It is an iterative,
 <a href="https://en.wikipedia.org/wiki/Greedy_algorithm" target="_blank">greedy algorithm</a> that runs on individual
-pixels in the microscope images.
+pixels of the images.
 At each OMP iteration, a new gene is assigned to the pixel.
 OMP is also self-correcting.
 "Orthogonal" refers to how OMP will re-compute its gene contributions after every iteration by least squares.
 Background genes[^2] are considered valid genes in OMP.
 The iterations stop if:

 * `max_genes` in the `omp` config section is reached.
 * assigning the next best gene to the pixel does not have a dot product score above `dp_thresh` in the `omp` config.